caesarxuchao/kubernetes/v1_0/docs/dns.md

+---
+layout: docwithnav
+---
 # DNS Integration with Kubernetes

-As of kubernetes 0.8, DNS is offered as a [cluster add-on](../cluster/addons/README.md).
+As of kubernetes 0.8, DNS is offered as a [cluster add-on](../cluster/addons/README.html).
 If enabled, a DNS Pod and Service will be scheduled on the cluster, and the kubelets will be configured to tell individual containers to use the DNS Service's IP.